Anakin-bb8/Nuitka-GUI-NPTE/README.md

 ## Windows Installation
 To install the software, you have to chose the release wich you prefer from the releases section, then download the `NPTESetup{version}.exe` and execute him.
 You can also download the zip file with the Python file and the assets folder.

+## How To install from Winget
+Use the following command: `winget install Anakin-bb8.NPTE`

 # MacOS